Understanding the Vulnerability of Skeleton-based Human Activity Recognition via Black-box Attack: Methodology

 To this end, we propose a mixed manifold-based adversarial training (MMAT) which optimizes a hybrid loss consisting of a standard classification loss ($\mathcal{L}_{c}$), an on-manifold robustness loss ($\mathcal{L}_{on}$) and an off-manifold robustness loss ($\mathcal{L}_{off}$) term:

 where $\mu_{c}$, $\mu_{on}$ and $\mu_{off}$ are weights, $\mu_{c} = 1 - \mu_{on} - \mu_{off}$.
 The losses are:

 \textbf{Adversary Sampling:} During optimization, we need to sample $\mathbf{x}'_{on}$ and $\mathbf{x}'_{off}$ as they cannot be described in any analytical form.
 We propose a black-box and a white-box sampling strategy: BASAR and SMART~\cite{wang_understanding_2021} with MMAT, named BASAR-MMAT and SMART-MMAT respectively.
-In BASAR-MMAT, $\mathbf{x}'_{on}$ and $\mathbf{x}'_{off}$ are generated with/without Manifold Projection (BASAR-NoMP).
-For SMART-MMAT, we propose:
+In BASAR-MMAT, $\mathbf{x}'_{on}$ and $\mathbf{x}'_{off}$ are generated by BASAR with/without manifold projection (BASAR-NoMP).
+In SMART-MMAT, $\mathbf{x}'_{on}$ and $\mathbf{x}'_{off}$ are generated by SMART~\cite{wang_understanding_2021} with/without perception loss.